The names of imported 'byLayer' materials from Autodesk AutoCAD have changed in Lumion 10.3.

 5. Tips & Troubleshooting

-5.1: Why can't you see the model after importing and placing it in your Scene?
+5.1: Why can't you see the model after importing and placing it in your Project?

 - The Insertion Point for the Imported Model in Lumion corresponds to 0,0,0 in the World Coordinate System in Autodesk AutoCAD.